mnhegde/Senior-Project-2.0/README.md

 6. Export Connection Profile from the Gateways panel ...

-**NOTE**: Will edit these steps, as have run into problems when trying to follow this
+**NOTE: Will edit these steps, as have run into problems when trying to follow this**

 Demo: